 You can use just about any leavened bread to make croutons!
 Some of my favorites are sourdough, which has an amazing flavor when toasted, or soft buns, which have a light and delicate texture after sautéing.
 You can also use a loaf of Italian bread, ciabatta, brioche, a baguette, or the everyday kind of sandwich bread.

 While homemade croutons are a great way of using stale, dried out bread, it’s not necessary for the bread to be stale.
 If you’re working with fresh bread, you’ll just need to cook them a little longer to get them nice and crispy!

 How to Make Homemade Croutons

-Making homemade croutons on the stove is so easy, and goes something like this (scroll to the bottom for cull instructions):
+Making homemade croutons on the stove is so easy, and goes something like this (scroll to the bottom for full instructions):